-This section of the Student Services web pages aims to provide you with information about university policies and procedures, which affect your Edge Hill University student experience.
+This section of the Student Services webpages aims to provide you with information about university policies and procedures, which affect your Edge Hill University student experience.
 We want all students to enjoy the best possible student experience and sometimes that can be facilitated by understanding Edge Hill University policies.
-For ease of use we have categorised the policies and procedures into the following sections.

 The Student Regulations serves to provide advice and guidance on the services open to students and also publishes important information on policy, procedures and regulations.
 The Student Regulations is an easy to use reference guide and does not of itself set terms and conditions.